China shares rise on Fed update, confidence in Beijing's ability to control new virus cases

 ** Investors showed confidence that Beijing is capable of putting the latest resurgence under control, as the government is now more experienced in handling the outbreak, said Zhang Qi, an analyst at Haitong Securities.

-** The A-shares were also helped by reports on expected meetings between the U.S. Secretary of State Mike Pompeo and China's state councilor Yang Jiechi, discussing bilateral ties that have soured deeply since the start of the year.
+** The A-shares were also helped by reports on expected meetings between the U.S. Secretary of State Mike Pompeo and China's top diplomat, Yang Jiechi, discussing bilateral ties that have soured deeply since the start of the year.

 ** Hong Kong shares also rallied, as the formal start of the Fed's corporate bond-buying program boosted short-term revival of the risk-on tone, wrote Pang Jinyi, a strategist at IG.